hypertokenx/research-notes/rag-overview.md

 But more context can also introduce:

-- irrelevant material;
+- irrelevant material
-- conflicting evidence;
+- conflicting evidence
-- redundancy;
+- redundancy
-- increased computation;
+- increased computation
-- additional opportunities for misinterpretation.
+- additional opportunities for misinterpretation

 The goal is therefore not maximum retrieval.